Tamburasca/fronius2influx/README.md

-# Monitoring a PV Infrastructure by Fronius
+# Monitoring a Fronius Photo Voltaic Infrastructure

-Request monitoring data from a Fronius PV inverter's Rest API foreward and store it in an InfluxDB for visualization in Grafana.
-The current application collects the most fundamental Fronius inverter data serving for a basic setup.
+Request monitoring data from a Fronius PV inverter's Rest API, foreward and store it in an InfluxDB for visualization in Grafana.
+Current application collects the most fundamental Fronius inverter data serving for a basic setup.
 If your
 installation is much different or more advanced, some extra work may be reqired,